Markloftus/Yq12Estimations/README.md

 `LRKmer` estimates Yq12 size from long-read sequencing data provided as compressed FASTQ files.

-The pipeline scans individual reads for Yq12-derived k-mers and uses a set of male-specific Y-chromosome k-mers to estimate sequencing depth and normalize the lengths of Yq12-associated reads.
+The pipeline scans individual reads for Yq12-derived k-mers and uses a set of male-specific X-Degenerate Regions (XDR) Y-chromosome k-mers to estimate sequencing depth and normalize the lengths of Yq12-associated reads.

 See [`LRKmer/README.md`](LRKmer/README.md) for installation, required files, and usage instructions.